-From "Comunicado Sobre la Toma del Consulado General de Mexico en Chicago" (October 2014)
+From "Comunicado Sobre la Toma del Consulado General de Mexico en Chicago" (October 2014)3

 If we do nothing, if we say nothing, if we remain passive and well-behaved as is the expectation, they will continue to kill and disappear us.
 We are poor.
 We are the people that the middle class, the class that has money, regards as a nuisance, as garbage, as vandals, as useless and without worth, people without education, ignorant people.
-We are the social class that has been impoverished, where there is no land, where there is
+We are the social class that has been impoverished, where there is no land, where there is no education, where there is not water even, because they are stealing it all, where we are dispossessed and disappeared and murdered for thinking, existing, surviving.

-"Comunicado Sobre la Toma del Consulado General de Mexico en Chicago," audio communiqué released to independent media, October 2014.
-Online: https://soundcloud.com/moratoriumondeportations/communique2
+3 "Comunicado Sobre la Toma del Consulado General de Mexico en Chicago," audio communiqué released to independent media, October 2014.
+Online: https://soundcloud.com/ moratoriumondeportations/communique2